xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony Platform/SMS API/what-is-sin-en.md

 Upon the receipt of incoming SMS, the sender, the number you received the message, the message body and the time & date of the receipt are sent to webhook.

-Please visit [Price Page](https://www.xoxzo.com/en/about/pricing/) for the cost details.